rachelrakov/Intro_to_Machine_Learning/sections/visualize.md

 ### Visualize Side By Side
-Lets put the scatter plot next to the bar chart aggrated comparisons so that we can see how our overall patterns compare to what is happening in the individual observations.
+Lets put the scatter plot next to the bar chart aggregated comparisons so that we can see how our overall patterns compare to what is happening in the individual observations.

 ```python
 fig, (ax1, ax2) = plt.subplots(ncols=2, figsize=(15,3), gridspec_kw={'width_ratios':[1,5]})